How to Become a General Nurse Practitioner

 As stated by the BLS:

-“About 16,900 openings for Nurse Practitioners, 3,200 openings for Nurse Anesthetists, and 500 openings for Nurse Midwives are projected each year, on average, over the decade… Overall, job opportunities for Advanced Practice Registered Nurses are likely to be excellent.
+“About 30,200 openings for Nurse Anesthetists, Nurse Midwives, and Nurse Practitioners are projected each year, on average, over the decade… Overall, job opportunities for Advanced Practice Registered Nurses are likely to be excellent.
 APRNs will be in high demand, particularly in medically underserved areas such as inner cities and rural areas.”

 Why Pursue a Career as a Nurse Practitioner

-As with all the specialization in our list of top nursing careers, Nurse Practitioners fill a vital role in the healthcare field.
-They receive a generous salary and, in many places, they can perform some of the same duties and responsibilities as a physician.
+As with all the specializations in our list of top nursing careers, Nurse Practitioners fill a vital role in the healthcare field.
+They receive a generous salary, and in many places, they can perform some of the same duties and responsibilities as a physician.

-Compared to a Registered Nurse, General NPs typically have greater authority, higher salaries, and more job opportunities.
+Compared to Registered Nurses, General NPs typically have greater authority, higher salaries, and more job opportunities.